Crate haruspex

 haruspex <binary_file>

-3. Find the extracted pseudo-code of each decompiled function in the binary_file.dec directory:
+3. Find the extracted pseudocode of each decompiled function in the binary_file.dec directory:

 vim <binary_file>.dec